Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 There are two specific reasons why accommodations might not be reasonable to expect of an employer:

-• if they have to provide special facilities or services, and
+• if they have to provide unreasonable special facilities or services, and

-• if the impairment will create too big of a risk.
+• if the impairment will create too big of a risk of harm.

-The first exception wasn’t relevant in this case, but the second one was – it was about the risk to herself and others, if the nurse did night shifts with her condition.
+The first exception wasn’t relevant in this case, but the second one was.
+The issue the risk to herself and others, if the nurse did night shifts with her condition.

 What was the outcome of the case?

 The ED nurse won her case.
-She no longer wanted to go back to her old job with the hospital – instead she claimed for the pay she’d lost by being taken off her ED hours, plus compensation for the distress the whole episode had caused her.
+She no longer wanted to go back to her old job with the hospital – instead she claimed for the pay she’d lost by being taken off her ED hours, plus compensation for her distress caused by how her employer had treated her.
 The ERA awarded her most of what she claimed in these two areas.

 Did this answer your question?